 Best Mexican restaurants in Boston

-It’s all about the torte here, the traditional Mexican pressed sandwich made with Telera (like a thick French roll).
+Amongst a slew of Italian red sauce joints in the North End, Tenoch dishes out excellent tortas, the traditional Mexican pressed sandwich made with Telera (similar to a French roll).
 The sandwich’s meat or vegetarian base is generously topped with Oaxaca cheese, chipotle mayo, onions, avocado and tomatoes.
-Rest assured that the requisite tacos, quesadillas and burritos are all here too, along with Mexican sodas for the full authentic experience.
-The recent opening of a new branch in Davis Square (there’s also a Medford outlet and a food truck) caused heart palpitations among Somervillians happy to wait in half-hour lines for their dinner.
+Tacos, quesadillas and burritos are all here too, along with Mexican sodas for the full authentic experience.

 Some of the city’s best Mexican food was once served out of a Beacon Hill gas station.
-Julie King, or “Momma King,” gained a huge cult following for her tamales, flautas and especially her grilled burritos.
+Julie King gained a huge cult following for her tamales, flautas, and grilled burritos.
 After the gas station closed in 2013, King secured a permanent space downtown from which to care for her devotees.
 No fish tacos or other Americanized dishes here, just the classics, all prepared in traditional Mexican fashion and made to order.

 El Centro splits the difference between higher-end sit-down and nondescript takeaway joint.
 The cozy, brightly colored space lets you indulge in eavesdropping and a few well-made margaritas, but the food is straightforward and crowd-pleasing: freshly made guac (topped with chorizo if you so desire), chimichangas, chicken mole and no less than 10 different tacos (fish, chicken, steak, carne asada).